 Watch Video – Creating a Step Chart in Excel

-Let’s take an example of Petrol hike in India.
+Let’s take the example of a Petrol hike in India.
 It can happen any day (as decided by the government) and the value remains constant between these changes.
-In such a case, a step chart is a right way to visualize such data points.
+In such a case, a step chart is the right way to visualize such data points.

 Unfortunately, Excel does not have an inbuilt feature to create a step chart, however, it can easily be created by rearranging the data set.